New-Student Registration Information

 - Your faculty adviser is your most important resource for selecting classes.
 You will be assigned your initial faculty adviser during August.

 - The course offering list for each term, found under the Registration icon or New Student tab on the University Registrar's homepage, provides key information.
-Note especially that information about Virtual and Hybrid courses for Fall 2020 are contained ONLY in this Course Offerings list, not in Self-Service.

 - You can filter on "Course Type" to pick and view all AFY ("Appropriate for First-Year") courses.